 You are eligible to study at American University in nondegree status at either the undergraduate or graduate level as long you meet all prerequisites and/or restrictions for the specific course as noted in the Schedule of Classes.
 Students admitted into a degree program at any other Consortium of Universities of the Washington Metropolitan Area schools are not permitted to take classes as a nondegree student and should consult their academic advisor or Registrar.
 You must also be in good standing with any other college or university in which you are currently enrolled.
 Students suspended or dismissed from another institution during the past year are not eligible to enroll as nondegree students at AU.
 International students are not eligible for student visas under nondegree status.

 Registration Dates and Deadlines

 The Spring semester begins Monday, 12 January.
 First time nondegree graduate students may register beginning 3 November.
 Undergraduate nondegree students are allowed to register beginning 8 December.
 Please be aware that late registration is in effect from 12 to 16 January and will incur a late fee.

 To sign up for a class as a nondegree student for the first time, please visit AU Central.

 Nondegree students pay the same tuition as admitted students, no matter the grade type you choose(i.e., A/F, Pass/Fail, or Audit).
-Please see the AU Registrar for current tuition and fees.
+Please see Student Accounts for current tuition and fees.
 A typical 3 credit hour course will have a tuition around $4,200, not including fees.
 Payment is made at the time you register for the course and can be done online using a checking or credit card or in person at AU Central located in Asbury 200.